 My second experience at the party conferences was great.
 Great because it was an open door for the breakthrough in my campaign against the azure payment card.

-This time I travelled along with Jonathan Ellis the Executive Director – Advocacy and Influencing Refugee Council straight to the Midland hotel where our fringe meeting at the conservative party conference was supposed to be.
+This time I travelled along with Jonathan Ellis (Executive Director – Advocacy and Influencing at the Refugee Council) straight to the Midland hotel where our fringe meeting at the conservative party conference was supposed to be.
 I liked the venue and the Rolls Suite where we held our meeting.
 It was convenient for everybody there.

-Our theme was: “Fit for purpose: The refugee Convention after 60 years” and this opened good topics and different issues around refugees and asylum seekers and guess who was there!
+Our theme was “Fit for purpose: The Refugee Convention after 60 years” and this opened good topics and different issues around refugees and asylum seekers and guess who was there!
 Damian Green MP, minister of State for Immigration, Gavin Barwell MP Member of Parliament for Croydon Central who was the chair of our meeting, Nicola Blackwood MP Home Affairs Select Committee, Roland Schilling, UNHCR Representative to the UK, Donna Covey the Chef Executive of the Refugee Council and me of course.
-See how we had like a block of 3 persons from the government and 3 others advocate on behalf of refugees and asylum seekers; interesting.
-Isn’t it?
+See how we had like a block of three persons from the government and three others advocating on behalf of refugees and asylum seekers—interesting, isn’t it?

 The Immigration Minister didn’t have the opportunity to answer to my plea on the panel maybe because I was the last speaker but I had a little chat after our fringe meeting to try to find directly from him if he could pledge to abolish the azure card.
 Thank God that, though he gave me some reasons, he eventually agreed to look again at the azure card’s policy which is good news.